Alamofire + AlamofireObjectMapper

 }

-As you can see, just as the api-specific models, these are regular Realm objects that can be mapped to our domain model.
-Both inherit the Realm Object class and have a convenience initializer that copies a domain model instance, which will be needed when we create our Realm-based movie service.
+Just like the API-specific models, these are regular Realm objects that can be mapped to our domain model.
+Both inherit the Realm Object class and have a convenience initializer that copies a domain model instance.

 Create a Realm-specific movie service